nexpy/nexpy/doc/source/pythongui.rst

 estimated from the first and last data points.
 This guess will be subtracted before estimating the peak parameters.
 Obviously, the more functions that are added, the less reliable the guesses will be.
-Starting parameters will have to be entered manually before the fit in those cases..
+Starting parameters will have to be entered manually before the fit in those cases.

 .. note:: If it is not possible to estimate starting parameters, just return
           values that do not trigger an exception.